dhiogoboza/js-text-rotator/README.md

 }).start();
 ```

 A demo titled `index.html` is included in this repository.
 Open it to see the end-result.
+Live demo: [https://dhiogoboza.github.io/js-text-rotator/](https://dhiogoboza.github.io/js-text-rotator).

 License
 -------